luigizuccarelli/iotpaas-templates/README.md

 ### Install IOTPAAS Observability

-The observability install is in this repo [https://github.com/luigizuccarelli/iotpaas-infra-pg] Clone the repo and cd into the repo and execute the following
+'cd' to the directory iotpaas-infra-pg (the repo is a submodule to the iotpaas-project) Execute the following

 ```
 $ kustomize build environmenst/overlays/prod | kubectl apply -f-